Madinat ash Shamal: Madinat ash Shamal Park

+Al Shamal Beach

+Al Shamal Beach, encircled by the Al Shamal Corniche, is a popular tourist attraction in northern Qatar.
+A suitable beach for families with view of mangroves, the beach is popular because of the shallow depth of its waters, shading cover and its proximity to several archaeological sites and ghost towns.

+Al Shamal Corniche

+Shared with neighboring Abu Dhalouf and Ar-Ruʼays, among the features of Al Shamal Corniche are a pedestrian walkway stretching for 2570 m, 450 trees, dozens of seats and shaded areas, and a playground.
+Ashghal completed a major redevelopment project of the corniche in 2018.

+Al Shamal Mosque

+Built around the 1950s, the Al Shamal Mosque was built using traditional construction methods, consisting of a mixture of clay, wood and stone.
+The roof, fashioned from mangrove sticks, forms a mesh atop sun-dried plaster and mud bricks.
+The mosque's minaret, standing 10 to 15 m tall, and has a cylindrical shape and octagonal base.
+It is detached from the main structure, and likely served both religious and defensive purposes, offering a vantage point for calls to prayer and surveillance of the surrounding desert.
+The mosque has undergone extensive restoration by the Ministry of Awqaf and Islamic Affairs.
+Modern amenities such as lighting and air conditioning were installed, while structural reinforcements addressed cracks and weather-induced damage, ensuring the preservation of the mosque.

 Infrastructure

 The city's first public library was opened in 1979.

-By 1976 the city had its first hospital, with a meager 16 beds.
+By 1976 the city had its first hospital, with 16 beds.
 At present, one of the only healthcare centers in the region is hosted by the city.

 Sports

 Multi-sports club Al Shamal SC is based in the city.
 They play their home games at Al-Shamal SC Stadium, which is fashioned after a traditional fort.

-Administration
+Central Municipal Council

 When free elections of the Central Municipal Council first took place in Qatar during 1999, Madinat ash Shamal was designated the seat of constituency no. 28.
 It would remain the headquarters of constituency no. 28 for the next three consecutive elections until the fifth municipal elections in 2015, when it was moved to constituency no. 29 and the seat was shared by Madinat ash Shamal and Ar Ru'ays.
-Also included in its constituency is Abu Dhalouf, Al Jumail, Zubarah, Ain Mohammed and Al `Arish.
+Also included in its constituency is Abu Dhalouf, Al Jumail, Zubarah, Ain Mohammed and Al-ʽArish.

 In the inaugural municipal elections in 1999, Saad Ali Al Nuaimi won the elections, receiving 33.3%, or 64 votes.
 The runner-up candidate was Hussain Ibrahim Al Fadhalah, whose share of the votes was 18.2%, or 35 votes.
 Voter turnout was 87.7% Al Nuaimi retained his seat in the 2002, 2007 and 2011 elections.
 In the 2015 elections, Nasser Hassan Al-Kubaisi was elected constituency representative.